megat69/ACPL/README.md

 My own programming language (compiled in Python).

 ### DOCUMENTATION ###
-Actually, this program can only print, input, and create variables.
+Actually, this program can only print, input, create variables, and pause.

 Things to know :
 This program works line per line, which means that it is **ONE INSTRUCTION PER LINE**.
 You can also use a comma (`;`) to mark the end of the line, but it is not required.
 The code has to be in the same folder than the `main.py` file, and inside a file named `code.acpl`.
+This can be modified through the `startup.ini` file or the console.
 This language also does not use quotes (`"`).

+Before everything, open the console (file `console.py`).
+Type `help` inside if required.
+Help for the console is not provided in the documentation.

 #### comments #####
 You can comment line per line with `#` or `//`.